ShahzaibAhmad05/SketchLogic/README.md

 <img src="frontend/src/assets/banner.jpg" alt="Banner" width="500"/>

-SketchLogic is Circuit Metadata Detector that can detect logic gates, rotations, and wires from hand-drawn circuit sketches, export results as structured JSON and render a clean visualization.
+SketchLogic is a Circuit Metadata Detector that can detect logic gates, rotations, and wires from hand-drawn circuit sketches, export results as structured JSON and render a clean visualization.

 **Project Status:** *Development phase.*